 - Attend local town hall meetings.

-Phonebanking is a fundamental mode of outreach for political candidates and politicaladvocacy groups.
+Phonebanking is a fundamental mode of outreach for political candidates and political advocacy groups.
 If you are unsure how to begin your political advocacy journey, you should try phonebanking.

 Phonebanking can entail any of the following tasks: